UMich-CURLY/DRIFT_Website/_pages/Tutorials.md

 ## Further reading and resources

 TODO: Provide links to relevant documentation, papers, or other resources for users who want to learn more about InEKF or dive deeper into the library's capabilities.

-## Conclusion

-TODO: Recap the key points covered in the tutorial.
-Encourage users to provide feedback or ask questions to improve the library and its documentation.

 <hr>
 ### <a href="https://umich-curly.github.io/DRIFT_Website/doxygen/html/md__home_tingjunl_code_curly_state_estimator_doc_tutorial_inekf_imu_and_legged_kin_ros.html" target="_blank">[ROS] InEKF, IMU + Legged Kinematics Tutorial</a>